kotita49/InfloTechTest/README.md

 xunit.runner.visualstudio (for running tests in Visual Studio)

 Moq (for mocking dependencies)
+Unit tests do not require SQL Server; they use EF Core’s in-memory provider.

 Integration Tests (Future Work)

 For this exercise, I focused on unit testing the service layer and controllers, since that’s where most of the business logic lives.
-In a real-world project, I would also add integration tests using WebApplicationFactory<T> and EF Core InMemory to cover the full flow:
+In a real-world project, I would also add integration tests to cover the full flow:

 Hitting controller endpoints.